 What to Know About Easements

-When we come into a new area, we work with the local municipality to get permission to install our service lines in the same location or corridor as existing utilities – which can be on public or private property.
+When we come into a new area, we work with the local municipality to install our service lines on public and private dedicated utility easements.

-If needed for the project, we will also reach out to property owners for additional easements.
+If needed for the project, we may reach out to property owners for additional easements.
 These contracts help keep our construction teams moving so you – and your neighbors – can get access to all the benefits of Midco services.

 An easement is a permanent right authorizing a person or party (in this case Midco) to use the land for a particular purpose – installing new service lines.
 An easement is a legal document and must be signed by all owners of the property prior to work beginning.